 With the dimple in place I’m going to start drilling confident that the drill’s going to stay firmly centered on my dimple mark and not wander or skid off.

 The drill hole is nicely centered in the section that houses the pins.
-Make sure your drill bit is nice and sharp so that the drilling edge is easily removing the brass without pushing heavily on the drill.
+Make sure your drill bit is nice and sharp so that the drilling edge is easily removing the brass without pushing too heavily on the drill bit.

 The drill bit has now encountered the first pin chamber, when this happens you’ll hear the drilling noise change more to a screeching type of noise and you’ll feel a jolt down the drill.
 It’s important now that you count the pin chambers as you’re drilling through them.
 Also I recommend you clean out each pin chamber as you come to them.